 The Code Black anime series has plenty of chapters to adapt.
 Unfortunately, the same can’t be said about the main series.

-The main series was only up to 30 chapters in 2018 and then new chapters stopped being released as the focus was shifted toward the numerous spinoffs.
+By the time the main series ended in January 2021 it was only up to 30 chapters and then new chapters stopped being released as the focus was shifted toward the numerous spinoffs.
 Therefore, it’s very likely that Cells At Work!!
-Season 2 will finish adapting the remainder of the story.
+Season 2 will finish adapting the remainder of the story for the main two protagonists.

 But it’s possible the main story could be supplemented with chapters from the shorter manga spin-offs in order to create an actual Cells At Work!
 Season 3.

 Similarly, Cells That Don’t Work!
-(Hatarakanai Saibo) manga by Moe Sugimoto shows what happens when immature red blood cells just wanna be NEETs.
-It’s up to Volume 3 as of December 2019.
+(Hatarakanai Saibou) manga by Moe Sugimoto shows what happens when immature red blood cells just wanna be NEETs.

 Writer Yuuko Kakihara and artist Yasu teamed up to create yet another spin-off called Platelets At Work (Hataraku Kesshoban-chan).
-As might be guessed, the new manga will focus on the adorable platelets, but it’s only one volume as of January 2020.
+As might be guessed, the new manga will focus on the adorable platelets, but it’s only up to three volumes as of December 2020.

 There is also the Cells At Work!
 Baby manga which features the main anime characters as chibi versions of themselves.
 Then there is the Cells At Work!
 Lady manga which is geared toward adult women.